Skip to main content

 • Carer's Allowance counts as income for means-tested benefits (UC, Housing Benefit, Council Tax Reduction)

-• If you receive UC, your UC award is reduced pound-for-pound by any Carer's Allowance you get — but you also gain the Carer's Element (£198.31/month), which is usually more
+• If you receive UC, your UC award is reduced pound-for-pound by any Carer's Allowance you get, but you also gain the Carer's Element in UC, which is usually worth more overall

 • If you're on Pension Credit, receiving Carer's Allowance can entitle you to an additional 'carer premium'